unknown321/wampy/MAKING_OF.md

 Why do I even care?
 First, it takes some time to analyze a song, like 10 seconds each.
 You need to launch Sony media application (Electron garbage) (which barely works on Linux), load all your tracks into it and wait for hours.
 Then your audio file grows by almost a megabyte of `SMFMF` data, possibly corrupting ID3 tags in process (unacceptable).
-So I deciced to take a look at what's going on.

-Is there a way of faster and smaller tagging?
+Is there a way of faster tagging with fewer data?
 Mood should be like what, 10 bytes of ids, right (Energetic (0x01)=10, Relaxing (0x02)=2, Mellow (0x03)=0.5)?
 Tempo is literally a number, a sequence of numbers if it changes during song, not a megabyte.
 Perhaps I could feed my music to music-specialized LLM and write those bytes myself?